-The Yuba Accord flow requirements that are currently in effect did not change minimum release requirements below Our House Diversion Dam, Log Cabin Diversion Dam, or New Bullards Bar Dam.
-The Yuba Accord flow requirements do include minimum flow requirements for the Lower Yuba River below Narrows 2 Powerhouse that are substantially higher than the corresponding requirements in the FERC license and D-1644.
+The Yuba Accord flow requirements did not change minimum release requirements below Our House Diversion Dam, Log Cabin Diversion Dam, or New Bullards Bar Dam.
+The Yuba Accord flow requirements do include minimum flow requirements for the Lower Yuba River below Narrows 2 Powerhouse that are substantially higher than the corresponding requirements in the FERC license and the interim requirements in D-1644.
 Implementation of the Yuba Accord flow requirements, which started in spring 2006 with a pilot program, has resulted in operational changes that affect Project operations during all seasons of the year.
 The Accord flow requirements are higher than previous requirements in most months of most years.
-Figure 6.3.1-2 and 6.3.1-3 shows the flow requirements in place at the Smartville and Marysville gages, respectively, for 2008, and provide a comparison to the D-1644 and 1965 Agreement requirements.
+Figures 6.3.1-2 and 6.3.1-3 show the flow requirements in place at the Smartville and Marysville gages, respectively, for 2008, and also show the D-1644 and 1965 Agreement (FERC License) requirements.
 Actual flows are also shown.
-The actual flows from June 1 to August 30, 2008, also included releases of water to complete a groundwater substitution transfer.
+The actual flows from June 1 to August 30, 2008, also included releases of water to implement a groundwater substitution transfer.

-Summer flows of July and August in drier water years have included water transfer releases, which in turn resulted in flows substantially above minimum instream flows.
+Summer flows in July and August in drier water years have included water transfer releases, which in turn resulted in flows substantially above minimum instream flows.
 Water transfer releases of varying magnitude occurred in all of the drier years from 1987 to 2009.